Xiong Yan (dissident): Military service

-Yan went on to join the United States Army while working on a second bachelor's degree, studying at the University of North Carolina.
-He graduated with a B.A. in English Literature in 1998.
+Xiong went on to join the United States Army while working on a second bachelor's degree, studying at the University of North Carolina.
+He graduated with a B.A. in English literature in 1998.
 By 1999, he was a sergeant in the Army Reserve.
 He went on to earn an M.A. degree from the Covenant Theological Seminary in 2001 and a Master of Arts in religion (M.A.R.) degree from Trinity Evangelical Divinity School in 2002.
 Serving eight years in the Army Reserve, he was commissioned as an officer in 2003.
 He serves as a Protestant chaplain of the Evangelical Church Alliance denomination.
 In 2010, he was a chaplain at the Warrant Officer Career College on Fort Rucker.
-In 2014, Yan was stationed at Fort Bliss.
+In 2014, Xiong was stationed at Fort Bliss.

-Yan served two tours in Iraq.
+Xiong served two tours in Iraq.
 In 2017, Xiong was stationed in Hawaii.

-Congressional campaign
+Congressional campaigns

-In 2022, Yan ran for Congress in New York's 10th congressional district as a Democrat.
+In 2022, Xiong ran for Congress in New York's 10th congressional district as a Democrat.
+He lost the primary to Dan Goldman.
 The United States Department of Justice has reported that his campaign was attacked by agents of China's Ministry of State Security, including surveillance, and discussion of possible smear campaigns, honey trapping and physical attacks.

+Xiong filed in June 2025 to run for Congress in New York's 6th Congressional district, to challenge incumbent Grace Meng in the 2026 election.
+As of the end of 2025, his campaign had received no financial contributions, as reported to the Federal Election Commission.

 Personal life

 Xiong is married to Qian Liyun.
 She was arrested along with Shen Tong due to activity relating to the Democracy for China Fund in 1992; they were released and sent to the United States.
-In the United States, Liyun also joined the Army.
+In the United States, Qian also joined the Army.